-A product such as FeedbackFive can solicit product reviews and ensure you receive alerts about ratings, allowing you to respond quickly if a customer has had a negative experience.
+A product such as FeedbackFive can solicit product reviews and ensure you receive alerts about negative seller feedback ratings, allowing you to respond quickly if a customer has had a negative experience.
 Not only will you gain valuable insight about your buyers but responding quickly and effectively to concerns is a vital part of managing your business.

 It’s incredibly important to build and manage your reputation online, including through social media.
 Word of mouth has long been the secret to success.
 To learn more about using social media to your advantage, watch the webinar here!

 This post is accurate as of the date of publication.
 Some features and information may have changed due to product updates or Amazon policy changes.